openstack-infra/zuul/doc/source/user/gating.rst

 A given dependent pipeline may have as many shared change queues as necessary, so groups of related projects may share a change queue without interfering with unrelated projects.
+:value:`Independent pipelines <pipeline.manager.independent>` do
-Independent pipelines do not use shared change queues, however, they may still be used to test changes across projects using cross-project dependencies.
+not use shared change queues, however, they may still be used to test changes across projects using cross-project dependencies.